Pediatric Physical Therapy in Chicago – Best Pediatric Physical Therapists

-Our Pediatric physical therapists (PTs) work with children and their families to assist each child in reaching their maximum potential to function independently and to promote active participation in home, school, and community environments and any area of life.
+Our Pediatric physical therapists (PTs) offer the best pediatric physical therapy in Chicago.
+They work with children and their families to assist each child in reaching their maximum potential to function independently and to promote active participation in home, school, and community environments and any area of life.
 Our Physical therapist team is comprised of highly skilled and empathic therapists that use evidence-informed practice which is the integration of research findings, our clinical expertise, and family priorities, preferences and concerns to integrate our children’s evaluations to promote their overall health and wellness.

 At In2Great Pediatric Therapies

-our PT team has expertise in movement, motor development, and body function (e.g., strength and endurance).
+Our PT team has expertise in movement, motor development, and body function (e.g., strength and endurance).
 Our PT team applies clinical reasoning during our individualized examinations, evaluations, diagnosis, and intervention for infants, toddlers, children, youth, and young adults.
-As primary health care providers, our PT team also promote health and wellness as we implement a wide variety of supports in collaboration with families, communities, and other medical, educational, developmental, and rehabilitation specialists.
+As primary health care providers of pediatric physical therapy in Chicago, our PT team also promote health and wellness as we implement a wide variety of supports in collaboration with families, communities, and other medical, educational, developmental, and rehabilitation specialists.

 - Assisted technology training